 These sentiments are established in the sum of all interactions between a business and the individual.

 This is why content is more important than ever.
 But content has always been a one-way thing.
 I, as a marketer, am going to publish a lot of content to educate or entertain people and hope they a) find it, and b) read it.
 What if someone has a question?
 Or they want to talk to you right after they read the content?
 Or they want to talk to you while they’re reading that content?
 This is where conversational marketing comes in.
-You need to use something like conversational marketing to be able to create that connection with that person in the context of their choosing which then feeds into the relationship you’re trying to build with them.
+You need to use something like conversational marketing to be able to create that connection with that person in the context of their choosing.
+This will then feed into the relationship you’re trying to build with them.

 “Marketers need to create opportunities for conversations throughout a person’s journey with your brand, not just at the very bottom of the funnel”